coreshop/CoreShop/docs/02_User_Documentation/03_Price_Rules/README.md

 Since it's possible to add multiple Specific Price Rules per Product you can adjust the priority via the priority number field.

+## Automatic Rule Availability Checker
+Rules with time-span elements included on root level will be disabled automatically if they're outdated.
+Read more about automation [here](../10_Automation/README.md#expired-rules).

 ## More Information

 - [Cart Price Rules](./01_Cart_Price_Rules.md)